poopsiclepooding/LTE-Implementation-MATLAB/README.md

 Using PSS and SSS timing offset is corrected and using cyclic prefix correlation frequency offset is corrected.
 Detection of PSS and SSS is performed after it.
+Estimates of offsets vs SNR of noise is plotted.

 Reference :
 1. [PSS](https://www.sharetechnote.com/html/Handbook_LTE_PSS.html)